Meet Our Team

 Melissa is a native of upstate New York.
 After moving back to this area from Kansas, she joined the South Shore Veterinary Hospital team in July of 2010.
 Building relationships with clientele and working with her caring and compassionate colleagues inspires her daily!

-At home, Melissa and her husband Preston have two furry children: Lizzy, a Pekapoo who loves being pampered, and Elouise, a Great Pyrenees rescue who managed to take over Melissa’s home in no time.
+At home Melissa and her husband, Preston have a furry child who loves to be pampered.
+Elouise is a Great Pyrenees rescue who managed to take over their hearts and home in no time at all!

 Lori grew up in Gloversville, New York, in the foothills of the Adirondack Mountains.
 She attended the State University of New York at Delhi, then secured a job at an animal hospital in Utica, New York.
 In 1991, she came to Syracuse and worked in five separate practices before joining the South Shore Veterinary Hospital family in the fall of 2006.